Batman: Mask of the Phantasm: Home media

+Reception

 Box office

-Batman: Mask of the Phantasm opened on Christmas Day, 1993 in the United States in 1,506 theaters, accumulating $1,189,975 over its first 2 days.
-The film went on to gross $5,795,524 in the domestic total box office intake.
-The filmmakers blamed Warner Bros. for the unsuccessful marketing campaign, which is commonly attributed to the rushed production schedule due to studio's last-minute decision to release the film theatrically.
+Batman: Mask of the Phantasm opened on Christmas Day, 1993 in the United States in 1,506 theaters, accumulating $1.2 million over its first 2 days.
+The film went on to gross $5.8 million in the domestic total box office intake.
+The filmmakers blamed Warner Bros. for the unsuccessful marketing campaign, which is commonly attributed to the rushed production schedule due to the studio's last-minute decision to release the film theatrically.
 Despite this, Mask of the Phantasm eventually turned a profit with its various home media releases.